Teenage Mutant Ninja Turtles in film: Critical and public response

-Soundtracks

 Future

+Possible live-action reboot

-In June 2018, it was reported that Paramount Pictures will once again reboot the live-action series with Bay, Fuller and Form returning to produce the film and Andrew Dodge writing the script.
+In June 2018, it was reported that Paramount Pictures will once again reboot the live-action series with Fuller and Form returning to produce the film and Andrew Dodge writing the script.
 Fuller and Form announced while at the 24th Critics' Choice Awards that production on the reboot is set to start in 2019, but in July, TMNT co-creator Kevin Eastman revealed that the film is still in development and believed that Paramount took the reactions to the 2014 and 2016 films "to heart", and that "its going to be a next-level type of stuff".
 In August 2021, Colin Jost and Casey Jost were announced to be doing a rewrite of the script.
+In November 2025, Neal H. Moritz of Original Film joined the film.

 Canceled projects

+Roger Corman film

+In the mid-1980s, creators Kevin Eastman and Peter Laird were pitched a concept of a live-action film adaptation by Roger Corman for his studio New World Pictures.
+The film was to have starred Sam Kinison, Gallagher, Bobcat Goldthwait and Billy Crystal in makeup as the turtles.

-Untitled Teenage Mutant Ninja Turtles III sequel
+Untitled Teenage Mutant Ninja Turtles IV sequel

 Kevin Eastman was working on a fourth Teenage Mutant Ninja Turtles film between 1995 and 1997 titled TMNT 4: The Next Mutation or TMNT 4: The Foot Walks Again.
 In 2012, Heritage Auctions published concept arts showing a fifth turtle named Kirby, but also featured are Fang, Shredder, Spyder, Nano Spyder, Super Shredder, Casey, Talbot, Lawson, Bugman and "Evil April".
 Peter Laird showed some concept art of the Turtles and Splinter on his blog.
 The main concept behind the film would have the turtles undergo a second mutation due to the mutagen in the heroes' bloodstream beginning to change with age and giving them new abilities and new problems.
 Also, the film would revolve around the return of the Shredder and proceeded to rebuild the Foot empire.